-Each summer approximately 105 Upward Bound students come from area high schools (identified in UB grant) to attend a 6-week summer program.
-With the implementation of the 2012-2017 UB grant, the new model of the summer program includes: 10 community-based days (2-weeks in local communities learning & participating in a variety of activities including, but not limited to: service learning, leadership development, job shadowing, cultural events, college visits and/or intensive tutoring and skill development) and 20 residential days (4-weeks on campus).
+Each summer typically over 150+ Upward Bound students come from area high schools (identified in UB grant) to attend a 6-week summer program.
+With the award of the 2017-2022 UB grants, the summer program will include: 4-weeks of residential living and learning on the campus of Central College and 2-weeks of Skills Class Instruction and/or Community-Based activities (learning & participating in a variety of activities including, but not limited to: service learning, leadership development, job shadowing, cultural events, college visits, student/parent conferences, college planning presentations, tutoring and/or skill development).
 Students will live on the beautiful Central College campus in Pella during the residential component.
 Each Upward Bound summer program day, students are busy having fun, making new friends, and improving their academic skills before next school year.
-Students are expected to participate in the entire 6-week summer program, both the community-based and residential components.
+Students are expected to participate in the entire 6-weeks of summer programming, including the residential, skills class instruction and community-based components.

 Participants live on the beautiful Central College campus during the residential component of the summer program.
 This experience engages students in:

 - College preparatory classes in math, science, foreign language, composition, literature, the social sciences and the arts.